dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

   > those chunky scissors you give to toddlers so they can pretend to cut construction paper without hurting themselves.

 C assumes that you know what you want to do and then allows you do it.
 Unfortunately, this philosophy means that C won't prevent you from writing code with hard-to-find bugs and critical security flaws.
-Good C programmers are always a little bit paranoid about the code they write.
+C rewards the paranoid.

 Java, through the JVM, aims to create an abstract, idealized programming environment, so you can write cross-platform code that is independent of the underlying system.
-Features like garbage collection and automated memory management support this abstration and reduce the work that you as a programmer need to perform to work with objects.
+Features like garbage collection and automated memory management support this abstraction and reduce the work that you as a programmer need to perform to work with objects.

 C is arguably the "high level" language that provides the thinnest abstraction on top of assembly language---in fact,